djohansen112/djohansen112.github.io/_posts/2025-01-08-clean-code.md

         print("User balance is negative!
 Aborting withdrawal")
     }
 }
-{% endhighlight csharp %}
+{% endhighlight %}

-Even better, we could track that status of ".isValid" on the user itself and use it for withdrawals, tax, fees, incoming transactions etc.
+Even better, we could track that status of ".isValid" on the user itself and use it for withdrawals, tax, fees, incoming transactions etc. DRY is all about simplifying what we've built and putting it in the right places now we can see where we use it most.

 ### Know the standards - reduce the WTFs
 For a simple example we can look at capitalising various names to indicate what they refer to.
-Some standard capitalisation patterns includ:
+Some standard capitalisation patterns include:
-> <h4>camelCase</h4> - named after the hump in the middle, this refers to a small first letter with any subsequent word beging capitalised.
-Standard in Java for functions, and widely used across different languages for different things, but very common for function names and variables in other languages as well.
+> <h4>camelCase</h4> The name with a hump in the middle, this refers to a small first letter with any subsequent word being capitalised to show the new word.
+It is the standard in Java for functions, and widely used across different languages for different things, but very common for function names and variables in other languages as well.

-> <h4>snake_case</h4> Slithering along the ground with underscores, this is widely used in Python for naming functions and commonly in database naming soa s to avoid whitespace.
+> <h4>snake_case</h4> Slithering along the ground with underscores, this is widely used in Python for naming functions and commonly in database naming fields to avoid whitespace.

 > <h4>kebab-case</h4> Looking like a skewer of letters, kebab case is not common in programming, but definitely would be familiar to anyone working with URLs or other places we need easily readable names without whitespace.

 > <h4>PascalCase</h4> Capitalise Every Word In The String!
-This is from the Pascal language, but is adopted into almost every other language, usually used to denote a class name.
+This is from the Pascal language, but is adopted into almost every other language, often used to denote a class or package name.

-> <h4>CAPITAL_CASE</h4> Usually underscored to help with readability, this is commonly used for naming constants in programming and for yelling at furutre programmers in comments.
+> <h4>CAPITAL_CASE</h4> Usually underscored to help with readability, this is commonly used for naming constants in programming (especially Java) and for yelling at furutre programmers in comments.

-Other standards apply, such as PEP-8 for Python where they specify the number of spaces tyo be used to create indents, as well as where brackets should appear etc.
+Other standards and conventions apply, such as PEP-8 for Python where they specify the number of spaces to be used to create indents, as well as where brackets should appear, naming conventions for classes vs. functions vs. constants vs. variables etc., down to where line breaks should appear for particularly long lines are required in code.

-The following Poor Code is just as valid as the Clean Code to the compiler, but definitely reads better.
-After all, code is for humans to read, and computers to interpret.
+The following Poor Code is just as valid as the Clean Code to the compiler, but definitely reads better for the coder.
+Remeber, that when all is said and done, code is for humans to read, and computers to interpret.
 If we can read it easily, we can make sure it works for the computers to interpret.
+If we didn't need to read it, then why not just write it directly in Assembly?
 <h4>Poor Code</h4>
 {% highlight java %}

-public static void createabiglistofnumbers(){for(int i=0; i<5; i++)
+public static void create-a-biglist_ofNumbers(){for(int i=0; i<5; i++){System.out.println(i);}}
-{System.out.println(i);}}
-{% endhighlight java %}
+{% endhighlight %}

-<h4>Poor Code</h4>
+<h4>Clean Code</h4>
 {% highlight java %}
  public static void createListOfNumbers(){
     for(int i = 0; i < 5; i++){
         System.out.println(i);
     }
  }
-{% endhighlight java %}
+{% endhighlight %}

 Good code has a shape to it - good code can be identified by squinting your eyes and letting the details blur.
 Software engineering professionals can identify poor code without reading a single line, just by looking at the shape.
+Try it yourself - turn your head 90 degrees and squint at your code's shape.
+Good code is a gently sloping horizon with shallow valleys and no spiky mountains.
+Bad code is the Himalayas.

 ### Nested conditionals should be functions
 Anything more than two indents is a new function.
-Not a hard and fast rule, but consider this - a function should do one thing, as per the principle above, and nested code is either checking multiple things or performing too many functions.
-This can be a generalisation, and something like a nested for loop can sometimes help when constructing a multi dimensional array, but where possible, we should be trying to clean up.
+Not a hard and fast rule, but consider this - a function should do one thing, as we learnt above, and nested code is either checking multiple things or performing too many functions.
+This can be a generalisation, and something like a nested for loop can sometimes help when constructing a multi dimensional array, but where possible, we should be trying to clean it up.

 <h4>Poor Code</h4>
 {% highlight javascript %}
 const seatingArray = [
   [1, 2, 3],
   [4, 5, 6],